zenml-io/zenml/docs/book/getting-started/deploying-zenml/docker.md

 You have the following solutions:

+1. (recommended) find and use the Docker gateway address in use by the default network bridge that all containers are connected to.
+This can be done with the `docker network inspect` command, but this option is not available on Mac OS:

+    ```shell
+    docker inspect -f '{{range.IPAM.Config}}{{.Gateway}}{{end}}' bridge
+    ```

+    The output usually looks something like this:

+    ```
+    172.17.0.1
+    ```

+2. use the special `host.docker.internal` DNS name resolved from within the Docker containers to the host IP address used by the Docker network (see the [Docker documentation](https://docs.docker.com/desktop/networking/#use-cases-and-workarounds-for-all-platforms) for more details).
+On Linux, this needs to be explicitly enabled in the `docker run` command with the `--add-host` argument, but can be useful if you want to avoid the hassle of finding the IP address of the server container, e.g.:

+    ```shell
+    docker run -it -d -p 8080:80 --name zenml \
+        --add-host host.docker.internal:host-gateway \
+        --env ZENML_STORE_URL=mysql://root:password@host.docker.internal/zenml
+        zenmldocker/zenml-server
+    ```

-1. find out the IP address of the server container and use that address when connecting to the server container.
+3. (not recommended) find out the IP address of the server container and use that address when connecting to the server container.
 This can be done with the `docker inspect` command, e.g.:

     ```shell